 Sun and Dell were lauded for their focused Linux strategies.
 Sun was tops on the desktop, while Dell scored high marks for its customer experience.

 IBM and HP were recognized for their broad Linux strategies, defined as approaches that try to drive Linux into new and existing market segments.
-Sun and Dell, meanwhile,
+Sun and Dell, meanwhile, have stronger, focused strategies and concentrate their efforts on specific areas where Linux dominates in the enterprise, like network perimeter applications and Internet infrastructure.

 HP picked up significant muscle last year when it acquired Compaq and assumed control of its IA32 Proliant server line.
 Along with IBM, HP is in hot pursuit of high-end business, focusing on ERP, high-performance computing clusters and even grid computing.
 IBM is also making gains in server consolidation projects with Linux on the mainframe.